-If this is your first time shopping or owning an electric vehicle, there sure seems like a lot of things to learn.
+If this is your first time considering an electric vehicle (EV), there sure seems like a lot of things to learn.
 The truth is there is a bit of a learning curve, but the good news is, unlike Elon Musk’s other venture, its not rocket science, and you have a great community and this handy dandy “owners manual” to help you get up to speed.

 This first post is really for folks trying to figure out if an EV is right for them, but a worthwhile read for new owners too.